AMERICAN DRUZE FOUNDATION FELLOW

-The American Druze Foundation (ADF) Post-Doctoral Fellowship in Druze and Arab Studies supports specialized social scientific research on the Druze communities centrally and primarily, and on collective political and cultural identities in the Arab world more generally.
-More information on the American Druze Foundation Post-Doctoral Fellowship is available here.
+The American Druze Foundation (ADF) Fellowship in Druze and Arab Studies supports specialized social scientific research on the Druze communities centrally and primarily, and on collective political and cultural identities in the Arab world more generally.